Menu

 Klemens Strasser himself has been working on the topic of accessibility for games for several years.
 Even during his studies and after completing his Master's degree in Computer Science at Graz University of Technology (TU Graz), he independently developed games that take accessibility into account.
 In 2015, he won the Apple Design Award in the Student category with his game Elementary Minute, and was nominated for the award in the Inclusivity category in 2022 with Letter Rooms and 2023 with the Ancient Board Game Collection.
 His games published for iOS have been downloaded over 200,000 times to date.

-This quality-reviewed publication was selected for publishing by the editors of Disabled World due to its significant relevance to the disability community.
-Originally authored by Graz University of Technology, and published on 2024/03/11, the content may have been edited for style, clarity, or brevity.
-For further details or clarifications, Graz University of Technology can be contacted at tugraz.at.
-NOTE: Disabled World does not provide any warranties or endorsements related to this article.
+Attribution/Source(s): This quality-reviewed publication was selected for publishing by the editors of Disabled World (DW) due to its relevance to the disability community.
+Originally authored by Graz University of Technology and published on 2024/03/11, this content may have been edited for style, clarity, or brevity.